 Unless you plan on partaking in winter activities on your pond, like figure skating, ice fishing or playing ice hockey, we highly recommend running your Airmax Aeration System all year long.
 The water movement created by the aerator forms a hole in frozen winter ice, allowing for gas exchange and keeping water open and available for visiting wildlife.
 Below the surface, it helps to break down leaves and debris, which means less cleaning and easier maintenance come spring.
 Aeration also circulates the water column, infusing it with oxygen for your fish.

 If the water is not circulated, it naturally separates by temperature: In the summer, the warm oxygen-rich water sits on the top while the cool water, thick with toxic gasses, sits at the bottom.
 As winter approaches, those different pools of water will flip.
 The cool water and all the gasses rise to the top while the warm water sinks.
 The pools of water mix and in extreme cases this stratification, seasonal shift, and toxic gas distribution can cause a winter fish kill.

-Here are five tips to keep your system running its best for the winter:
+Here are four tips to keep your system running its best for the winter:

 If you do choose to remove your aeration system for the winter, here's what we recommend: First, unplug the system.
 Then disconnect compressor flex-tubes from the airlines and cover the airline ends with Winterization Caps to prevent debris from entering airline.
 Move the cabinet and compressor inside to keep it dry.